neuroinformatics-unit/movement/CONTRIBUTING.md

 the associated video file (in the `videos` folder) and/or a single video frame (in the `frames`) folder.
 These can be used to develop and test visualisations, e.g. overlaying pose data on video frames.
-The `metadata.yaml` file hold metadata for each sample dataset, including information on data provenance as well as the mapping between pose data files and related video/frame files.
+The `metadata.yaml` file holds metadata for each sample dataset, including information on data provenance as well as the mapping between pose data files and related video/frame files.